titoiride/ALaDyn/docs/pages/input file/JSON_GUIDE.md

 + `dump`
   + `1`: each processor will dump a binary file for every `nout` in order to  enable restart
   + `0`: dumps are suppressed
-+ `L_env_modulus` logical flag, only if `model_id=4`: if true the code generates the absolute value of the laser envelope amplitude, otherwise gives the real and imaginary part in two separate files
++ `l_env_modulus` logical flag, only if `model_id=4`: if true the code generates the absolute value of the laser envelope amplitude, otherwise gives the real and imaginary part in two separate files

 ## TRACKING namelist block (now disabled)